Search

 Celebrate Earth Day with a morning bird walk at Danehy Park, one of the largest and most popular of Cambridge’s green spaces.
 Earth Day matters now more than ever.

-Registration in advance is required.
+Registration is required.
 Limited to 24.
 A second walk may be added if there is demand.

-After this walk, you’re invited to join us in sitting down to write a postcard or two to your representatives about an environmental issues of your choice.
+After this walk, you’re invited to join us in sitting down to write a postcard or two to your representatives about environmental issues of your choice or other actions.
 We’ll bring everything you need—pens, stamps, etc.

 We are excited to offer this walk in partnership with Many Helping Hands 365 and, if you are a Cambridge neighbor, plan to join us in celebrating the next MLK Day of Service.